AnaHill/AnaHill.github.io/academic.md

 # 💼 <span id="academic-work-experience" style="color:#228B22;">Academic Work Experience</span>

 ## Lifelong Researcher & Passionate Hobby Scientist (_Jan 2025 – Present_)
 Currently, I focus on continuous learning and on my hobby projects, some of them listed below.
-But, please be do not hesitate to contact me if you would have some research study in your mind. 👨‍🔬
+But, please do not hesitate to contact me if you would have some research study in your mind. 👨‍🔬

 <span style="color:blue">**NOTE** </span>
 These are projects I’m actively working on—whether they’ll ever be *truly* finished is another story! 🤓 I also plan to start blogging, and these will likely be my first topics.
 Stay tuned! ✍️